 Assuming you don't have any Visa restrictions to relocating back to the US after a stint in [South American country], and barring any personal factors you haven't mentioned, career-wise it is a no brainer to take the MBB offer for 2 years.
 Assuming living in that country isn't a problem, forget the transfer, just quit after 2 years (or heck even 18 months) and move to the U.S. and look for a tech job.

 International transfers are difficult, they typically do not happen until year 3 and only for the honest level performers, and even then it's not a guarantee.

 A good segue for you would be a business development job, looking for strategic partnerships or mergers and acquisitions, or product management.

-Inside sales in tech is a dead end job.
-The upward trajectory is limited, you never deal with strategic issues, it doesn't set you up to be a founder in either skills, connection, reputation or credibility.
+Inside sales in tech is a dead-end job.
+The upward trajectory is limited, you never deal with strategic issues, it doesn't set you up to be a founder in either skill, connection, reputation or credibility.

 I don't know of any unemployed ex-consultants in Silicon Valley.
 A job search from [the other country] is difficult, so you will want to save as much money as you possibly can so that you can afford to just move to Silicon Valley without a job and give yourself time to look for one.
 You will have to network a lot, and it won't happen immediately, but it is totally doable.